antmicro/servis/README.md

 16 4
 ```

-The data can be provided two ways:
+We can provide data in two ways:

 ```
 cat sample.txt | python -m servis